 Eating disorders can affect anyone, regardless of gender, body type, or background.
 They are often linked to anxiety, trauma, low self-esteem, or perfectionism, and can be made worse by stress, social pressures, or major life transitions.

-Common Types of Eating Disorders:
+What are Common Types of Eating Disorders?

 - Anorexia Nervosa: Restricting food and often over-exercising, leading to significant weight loss